The cream of the crop. The best of the best. The creme de la creme. The upper echelon of competitors.

 If you and your friends were to host a Stoner Olympics, what competitions would you build into it?

 Elevate your Olympics experience with URSA

 Now that you’re equipped with these cool olympic facts to throw down at your next smoker sesh – why not elevate your 2021 olympic experience with premium cannabis extracts?
-Like our own medal winners of the recent Emerald Cup Awards – URSA Extracts Liquid Diamond Sauce carts.
+Like our own medal winners of the recent Emerald Cup Awards – URSA Extracts Live Resin Carts.
 You’ll be puff, puff, passing the best of the best – while watching the best of the best.
 Cheer on the USA and our plant medicine loving athletes as they compete at the highest level themselves.
 With nothing less than premium gold, yourself.